A house with a pool is a luxury we cannot rave enough about!

 The excavator then uses earth-removing equipment such as a backhoe or trencher to dig the pool.
 They pay special attention to making precise, straight cuts, as per the original design plan.

-If the area is rugged or waterlogged, then there might be some additional requirements.
-So, remember to ask your builder about the same when they’re inspecting the area to avoid unexpected costs later.
+If the area is rugged or waterlogged, there might be additional requirements.
+So, remember to ask your builder about the same when inspecting the area to avoid unexpected costs later.

 Usually, the excavation process takes a maximum of three days.
 However, it largely depends on the weather, type of ground and ease of access.
 The workers then remove the excavated material from the area.